 The course will be run six times in York from September 2018 and the course will be provided in each area as follows:

 North: Vale of York Academy, Clifton: September - December 2018

 West: Hob Moor Children’s Centre: January - April 2019

 North: Clifton Children’s Centre: March - May 2019

 East: The Avenues Children’s Centre: April - July 2019

-An additional two courses will also be run and the location will be determined by need.
+An additional course will also be run and the location will be determined by need.
 The sessions are run by two experienced and skilled facilitators, Katie Simpson, Director of Learning and Development, BrightSparks CIC and Christine Shipley, Learning and Development Associate.